ladutsko/CodeExercise106/README.md

 ## Assumptions

 - CSV file:
-    - it is consistent, correctness and without "holes" & leading/trailing spaces
-    - it is in default charset.
-Otherwise, see [How to run](#how-to-run) paragraph
+    - it is in UTF-8
-    - a header is presented by default.
-Otherwise, see [How to run](#how-to-run) paragraph
-    - cols are in fixed order.
-Especially in the case without a header
+    - cols are in fixed order
     - number of rows include a header
     - Id & managerId fields are string type because there is no enough information about data types
     - firstName & lastName are without quotes
-    - salary field is BigDecimal type because there is no enough information about the scale
+    - salary field is positive BigDecimal type because there is no enough information about the scale
 - Report:
     - report is in English
     - `no one` will be printed if some report result is empty